-In a no-deal scenario, the export of dual-use goods will become subject to licensing controls.
+In a no-deal scenario, the export of dual-use goods from the UK to Guernsey will become subject to licensing controls.
 This will mean that dual-use goods moving from the UK to the Bailiwick will newly require licences.
 The UK plan to mitigate this by publishing a General Export Authorisation for dual-use items.
-The issuance of a General Export Authorisation isn't expected to see the export of dual-use goods to the Bailiwick, from the UK, disrupted, albeit exporters from the UK will be subject to new conditions of that General Export Authorisation which they may not have been previously, such as registration with HM Customs and record keeping.
+The issuance of a General Export Authorisation isn't expected to see the export of dual-use goods to the Bailiwick, from the UK, disrupted, albeit exporters from the UK will be subject to new conditions of that General Export Authorisation which they may not have been previously, such as registration with HM Revenue & Customs and stricter record keeping.